Uploading or Updating data¶

 - Multi-FASTA files to be uploaded will typically contain the set of reference sequences that constitute the influenza “whole-genome” sequence of a particular virus (e.g, the combination of the traditional 8 amplicons targeting the 8 eight influenza RNA segments).
 Still, you are free to upload references files including a specific panel of segments/genes (e.g, segments 4 and 6, which encode the surface proteins HA and NA, respectively)

-- Each individual sequence of the multi-FASTA file must have the precise size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons.
+- Each individual sequence of the multi-FASTA file should ideally have the size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons.
+Otherwise, you will get regions with no or low coverage (these will be masked with undefined bases NNN according to the user-defined coverage thresholds).

 - INSaFLU automatically annotates the uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file.